When to Use Top-Down vs Bottom-Up Forecasting in a Startup Financial Model

 Why timing changes the answer

 Revenue may not start in January.
 Campaigns may begin later than the model year.
 Trials need time to convert.
 Payroll can start before revenue catches up.
 Customer-facing AI cost-to-serve can rise as usage grows.
-Financing lands in a specific month.
-Any of these can break a plan that still looks reasonable when it is summarized as a single year.
+Financing lands in a specific month, not vaguely "in Year 1."

-A company can look attractive in Year 3 and still run out of cash in Month 10.
+This is why a company can look attractive in Year 3 and still run out of cash in Month 10.
+The annual target may be reasonable, but the monthly path may still be too fragile.

 When to use each approach by startup stage